Savvy Tips Guru

 7. Sponsorships and Partnerships

-Sponsorships and partnerships allow developers to earn fees by integrating brands’ products within their games.
+Sponsorships and partnerships allow developers to earn fees by integrating brands’ products into their games.

 Developers seamlessly weave brand products or logos into gameplay, for which the brand pays a sponsorship fee.